05

 "That's called professional maturity, Ma.
 London taught me to compartmentalize.
 To separate emotions from medicine.
 It makes me a better doctor."

 "It makes you isolated."
-She said it softly, the way you say something you've been holding for a long time.
+She said it softly, the way you say something you've been holding onto for a long time.
 "And I'm worried about you.
 You're twenty-nine, beta.
 This is the time to live, to connect with people, not just... exist inside hospital walls."

 "Did you meet anyone in London?"